tpoisonooo/llama.onnx/README.md

 ## Quantization

 Mixed-precision kernel optimization is on the way.

-[Here](docs/quant-error-analysis.md) is the guidence using `GPTQ-for-llama --observe` to export quantization parameters.
+[Here](docs/remove-GPTQ-zero-point.md) is a part of guidance.

 ## Notes
 1. Any `logits_processor` or `BeamSearch` not implemented, so the result would be not good